WHERE HAVE WE BEEN ///

 In early 2014 we found a bit of rhythm, we were invited to pioneer a new training initiative which eventually evolved into our A Life Together DTS.
 That September we hosted fourteen students from seven nations in two massive community houses and ran an intentional discipleship school.
 Out of that school we sent four teams of staff and students to Thailand, Ethiopia, Nepal and Southern Africa.

-2015 - In April of 2015, a few months after the birth of our third baby, we felt a strong push to return to YWAM, Kona for a season.
+2015 - In April of 2015, a few months after the birth of our son, Desmond Reverie, we felt a strong push to return to YWAM, Kona for a season.

 2015 - Back in Kona Steve continued to speak internationally and lead worship corporately for the base.

-2015 - Pioneering "A Life Together” as a ministry became the primary focus of our work within YWAM.
+2015 - Pioneering "A Life Together” as a full blown ministry / missional network became the primary focus of our work within YWAM.

 WHERE ARE WE NOW ///

-Today we work shoulder to shoulder with close friends from around the world and give co-leadership to a spiritual development initiative called A Life Together.
-After pioneering the first A Life Together DTS in Cape Town as a kind of culmination of our entire experience of life in missions we feel like we've entered a new season in our journey with YWAM.
+Today we work shoulder to shoulder with close friends from around the world helping train and develop peace-practitioners in the Jesus tradition.
+After pioneering the first A Life Together DTS in Cape Town in 2014 as the culmination of our entire experience of life in missions we feel like we entered a new season in our journey with YWAM.
 The experience of that school was so gratifying and the fruit we witnessed in the lives our staff and students, not to mention our own family, was so profound that we’ve decided to make the development of A Life Together our primary focus for the coming years.
 Since making that choice we have seen the Lord knit together a beautiful and deeply gifted global leadership body for the pioneering season before us and seen door after door open.
 We believe our A Life Together DTS is timely and strikes a needed nerve within the missions community.

 The “A Life Together DTS” is a six month intensive YWAM Discipleship Training School focused on reconciliation, community and discipleship in the Way of Jesus.
 Throughout DTS participants will be invited into a lifestyle of merciful-missions and equipped to walk as ambassadors of reconciliation (2nd Corinthians 5:20) in the nations and in their communities.
 At it’s heart, A Life Together is a gathering space where fellow recovering sinners can wander together to widen their imaginations of what is actually possible in this world.